 Sheets and DeYoung’s nomination letter for Sarah states in part:

 “Sarah is always cheerful and ensures that everyone is being included and is supportive of her peers regardless of their abilities.

 At CUSR dances, Sarah encourages participants who are shy to join her on the dance floor for her signature dance moves: the shopping cart and the weed whacker.

 When it comes to powerlifting competition, Sarah is all business.
 She is the reigning female dead lift champion at the Special Olympics Illinois State Summer Games.

 Not only does Sarah participate in CUSR programs, she also contributes ideas for fundraising for our CUSR Mustang Booster Club, which supports CUSR sport programs.
 The most recent idea Sarah brought the Booster Club was to hold the CUSR ‘Dollar Holler.’
 This event raised funds that will be used to bolster CUSR’s Athlete Scholarship Fund.”

-Sarah works part time at CVS Pharmacy in Champaign and also volunteers weekly at the Salvation Army.
-She is an avid fan of all Fighting Illini sports and Parkland College volleyball, and she has participates in the Illinois Marathon 5K for the past few years.
+Sarah works part-time at CVS Pharmacy in Champaign and also volunteers weekly at the Salvation Army.
+She is an avid fan of all Fighting Illini sports and Parkland College volleyball, and she has participated in the Illinois Marathon 5K for the past few years.